-But the tutorial screen’s popularity and often beautiful execution can give the wrong impression: onboarding isn’t a particular type of screen, but the strategy you employ to get your users to discover your app’s core value quickly and efficiently.
-User onboarding helps you convert new users into regular users before losing them for good.
+But the tutorial screen’s popularity and (often) beautiful execution can give the wrong impression: User onboarding isn’t a particular type of screen or UI pattern.
+Rather, it’s the strategy you employ to get your users to discover your app’s core value faster and more effectively.
+User onboarding helps you convert new users into regular users quickly, minimizing the number of users that you lose for good.
 And tutorial screens are not always the most effective tool for the job.

 Many teams discover that users just swipe “through the tutorial without reading any of the copy,” as Vevo found through user testing.
 A participant for a RetailMeNot user test once said “I just want to get in the app and start exploring.”

-I’ve received similar user feedback at Hopper.
-If users are not engaging with the content but just swiping through your onboarding screens, you are adding friction and risk undermining your product’s true value.
+I received similar user feedback at Hopper, where I was Head of Design for almost 4 years.
+If users are not engaging with your content and just swiping through your onboarding screens, you are actually adding friction and risk undermining your product’s true value in the process.

-Goal-Oriented Onboarding, or GOO for short, can help you avoid the Tutorial Trap.
-GOO has four key steps:
+Goal-oriented onboarding, or GOO for short, can help you avoid the Tutorial Trap.
+GOO has 4 key steps:

-Focusing on GOO will help you design a user onboarding experience that not only looks beautiful, but will also drive results for your business.
+Focusing on GOO will help you design a user onboarding experience that not only looks beautiful, but also drives results for your business.

 A good onboarding experience makes it as easy as possible for new users to take meaningful actions.
-For actions to be considered meaningful, you should have an opinion (or a best guess) as to what steps are most impactful for user activation and eventually your business.
+For actions to be considered meaningful, you should know (or have a best guess about) which steps are most impactful for user activation and eventually your business.

-You’ll want to combine whatever qualitative and quantitative data you have to identify these steps, with the aim of further validating or invalidating your understanding of what drives user success.
+You’ll want to combine whatever qualitative and quantitative data you have to identify these user actions, with the aim of further validating or invalidating your understanding of what drives user success.

-Don’t go too far down the funnel to find your key actions.
-The steps you want to drive users towards in onboarding aren’t necessarily your main conversion metrics.
-You’ll want "day one" actions that are low-effort, high-value.
+Don’t go too far down the funnel to find your key actions: The steps you want to drive users toward in onboarding aren’t necessarily your main conversion metrics.
+You’re looking for"day one" actionsthat are low-effort, high-value.

-At Hopper, booking a flight is our ultimate conversion, but is too high of a commitment to expect from a first-time user.
-Booking also isn’t really a good expression of our value prop either, which is predicting when users should fly or buy their plane tickets to get the lowest fares.
-Our airfare predictions often recommend waiting to book to take advantage of a price drop later.
+Hopper’s value prop is predicting when users should fly or buy their plane tickets to get the lowest fares.
+Booking a flight is the ultimate conversion, but is too high of a commitment to expect from a first-time user.
+Booking also isn’t really a good expression of the value prop—our airfare predictions often recommend waiting to book to take advantage of a price drop later.

-The ability to make good on the promise of a future cheap fare, and help users save money, is our real Aha! moment.
+The ability to help users save money by making good on the promise of a future cheap fare is the real aha moment.
 Buying on first use might obscure this, despite being one of our core success metrics in the user lifecycle.

-Instead, our onboarding action is what we call “watching”, where users decide to follow prices so that they’ll be notified when prices hit the predicted low.
-It is a much lower commitment and we can drive users to it in just a few steps.
-It also gives us permission to contact them about something they are interested in later, ensuring future value.
+Instead, Hopper’s onboarding action is what we call “watching”, wherein users decide to follow a set of trip dates so that they’ll be notified when prices hit the predicted low.
+It is a much lower commitment and we can drive users towards it in just a few steps.
+It also gives us permission to contact them later about something they are interested in, ensuring future value.

-Once you have identified a potential action to focus on, don’t start adding onboarding UI patterns just yet.
+You’ve identified a key user action to focus on, but don’t start adding onboarding UI patterns just yet!
 First, make sure your product is as supportive of your onboarding journey as it can be.

-I like to start by making an onboarding list of the steps users currently have to take to perform these key actions.
-Once I have a list, I analyze where it is too long, or too complicated, and see if there is room to remove steps or make the intended actions clearer or more compelling along the way.
+I like to start by making a list of the steps users currently have to take to perform these key actions.
+Once I have a list, I analyze where it is too long or too complicated, and see if there is room to remove steps or make the intended actions clearer or more compelling along the way.

 A good range to aim for is anywhere between 3-7 steps as suggested in the concept of “chunking”, for easy cognitive processing and memorization.
 While there are certainly exceptions to this rule, having too many steps will overwhelm users or obfuscate your main point.

-For Hopper, we got our list down to only three steps users needed to do to perform our key action:
+At Hopper, we narrowed our list down to just 3 steps that users need to do to perform our key action.
+Users have to:

-For this to happen, we had to ensure that the search screen was the first one users saw on install, the search action was obvious to perform, it was really clear how to select dates, and the watch button was the most prominent on the prediction screen.
-This required altering our existing screen’s layouts, interfaces, and interactions.
+For this to happen, we had to ensure that 1) the search screen was the first screen users saw on install, 2) the search action was obvious to perform, 3) it was really clear how to select dates, and 4) the watch button was the most prominent CTA on the prediction screen.
+This required altering our existing layouts, interfaces, and interactions.

-You’ll have to weigh trade-offs in making such core app decisions, but, if you can, doing it up front will help both your onboarding and overall app experience.
+You’ll inevitably have to weigh trade-offs in making such core app decisions.
+But, if you can, making these alterations up front will help both your onboarding and overall app experience.

 When you feel your app is doing the best it can to help drive first-time users to ideal behavior, test it.
 Put it in front of people and see where they get distracted or confused.

-Whatever you did in the previous step is still likely too subtle, and testing it at this stage will help surface how you can reinforce it.
-This doesn’t need to be incredibly time consuming; you’ll likely pick up on key trends pretty quickly, in as few as 5 users for some.
+Whatever you did in the previous step is likely still too subtle, and testing it at this stage will help surface how you can reinforce the behaviors you want to see from new users.
+This testing doesn’t need to be incredibly time-consuming—you’ll likely pick up on key trends pretty quickly, in some cases in as few as 5 user tests.

-Take what you learn and use it to fill in the onboarding gaps left in your product with new UI patterns specifically for first-time users.
-There are plenty of interface patterns to chose from—aim for the methods that best communicate your value and drive users to your key actions.
+Take what you learn and use it to fill in the onboarding gaps left in your product with new UI patterns specifically designed for first-time users.
+There are plenty of interface patterns to choose from—aim for the methods that best communicate your value and drive users to your key actions.

-For Hopper, we found action-driven tooltips were just the thing we needed.
-These UI elements lay on top of the app interface, with an arrow pointing to a key element, and prompt a desired action.
+At Hopper, we found that action-driven tooltips were just the thing we needed.
+These UI elements lay on top of the main app interface, with an arrow pointing to a key element to prompt a desired action.

-We used one tooltip for each of the three steps in our onboarding flow, pointing out the one action that would move them to the next screen.
+We used one tooltip for each of the three steps in our onboarding flow, pointing out the single action that would move them to the next screen.

 Building your onboarding flow isn’t enough.
-Make sure to have a plan for event tracking and analytics.
-This insight will help you know if you did in fact build your onboarding around the right action(s) in step 1, or if you should refine your flow further in steps 2 or 3.
+You need to make sure to have a plan for event tracking and analytics.
+These insights will help you know if you did, in fact, build your onboarding around the right action(s) in step 1, or if you should refine your flow further in steps 2 or 3.

-Onboarding is not that different than building a product more broadly; you should be prepared to hypothesize, iterate, test, and adapt quickly based off of what you learn.
+The process of creating a user onboarding experience is not that different than building your product as a whole: You should be prepared to hypothesize, iterate, test, and adapt quickly based off of what you learn.

 Welcome screens are the means, not the end of user onboarding.
-They are one tactic of many to drive users to high-value actions that keep them coming back for more.
-Goal-Oriented Onboarding is a simple way to think about how to approach user onboarding best practices to achieve tangible goals and choose only the right tools for the job.
+They are just one onboarding tactic among many that can drive users to high-value actions that increase product adoption and keep them coming back for more.
+Goal-oriented onboarding is a simple framework for thinking about which user onboarding best practices will help you and your users achieve tangible goals and how to choose only the right tools for the job.

-If you focus on getting users to perform low-effort, high-value actions right away, you will have a higher chance of getting them to make bigger commitments later as they engage deeper in the product.
+If you focus on getting users to perform low-effort, high-value actions right away, you will have a higher chance of getting them to make bigger commitments later on, as they engage deeper in your product.

-There is no one-size fits all scheme for onboarding, so this will likely need some care and iteration, but doing so will put you a step ahead of much of your competition.
-Design with intention; design with goals in mind.
+There is no one-size-fits-all scheme for user onboarding, so this approach will likely need some care and iteration—but doing so will put you a step ahead of much of your competition.